zero-to-mastery/resources/Podcasts.md

 - [Developer Tea](https://spec.fm/podcasts/developer-tea): Provides advice and tips on becoming a better developer.
 - [Rob Dial](https://robdial.com/podcast/):Mindset Mentor talks about self-development in short 15 minutes talks
 - [Degree Free](https://degreefree.co/podcast/): Getting your dream job does not always require a degree but having the motivation and resources to get there is where Degree Free Podcast comes to fruitation in your life.
 - [The Daily Job Hunt by Career Hackers](https://careerhackers.com/podcast/): This 3-minute daily podcast is the audio version of the same email, written and read by Joel Bein.
-The DJH is the mindset advice no one taught you in school.
-In fact, this mindset advice is the antidote to the damage of school.
-Get curious, get creative, get empowered.
+The DJH shares advice no one taught you in school.
+In fact, it is the antidote to the damage school caused.
+Get curious, get creative, and get empowered.

 ## InfoSec / CyberSecurity